wblondel/spring-boot-trading/README.md

 - [Bruno](https://www.usebruno.com/) API collection: [.apiCollection/InfiniTrade](./.apiCollection/InfiniTrade) folder
 - [Postman](https://www.postman.com/) API collection: [.apiCollection/InfiniTrade/postman.json](./.apiCollection/InfiniTrade/postman.json)

+## Limitations and known bugs
+- No roles, permissions, or authentication: we assume the authenticated user is User 1, and this user can access all endpoints
+- I made the mistake of using doubles, which lead to accuracy problems (I wanted to save time...).
+I should store the amounts in the currency's smallest unit using a BigInteger, and store the smallest unit (aka precision) on each Currency.
+- The logic inside the `getPairPrices()` scheduled task should be extracted to a Service.
+- There is no proper error handling and timeout handling inside the `getPairPrices()` task.

 ## Models
 ### Currency
 A Currency has the following data: